VIDEO ENGINEERING - 2024/5

 - The serial digital interface and embedded audio

 This module involves group work, which may not be feasible to run as a resit.
-In view of this, if you fail the Lab Sessions coursework you will be asked to complete an essay that meets the same learning outcomes.
+In view of this, if you fail the coursework you will be asked to complete an investigative report that meets the same learning outcomes.

 The assessment strategy is designed to provide you with the opportunity to demonstrate and develop knowledge and understanding of video engineering principles.